Drake568/startup/README.md

 [Notes Link](Notes/notes.md)

-# FaithPlates
+# SmallPlates

 ## Description deliverable

 ### Elevator pitch

 Do you want a good place to store your gospel study notes?
 Would you like a platform where you can create, see, and share your notes with friends and family?
-FaithPlates makes that possible.
+SmallPlates makes that possible.
 Your notes are stored in the cloud for easy access from any device.
 You can share your notes with friends and family.
 You can even see their notes and learn from them.

 ### Design